imno2023/symposium/index.md

 ---
 layout: home
 ---
-Welcome to ImNO Symposium 2023!
+Welcome to the ImNO Symposium 2023!

-23-24 March 2023
+On March 23rd and 24th!

 DoubleTree by Hilton, London Ontario

-See you soon!
+See you there!

-conference:
-  main:
-    logo:
-      img: "ImNO_banner.jpeg"